-- 1- Jordanians shall be equal before the law with no discrimination between them in rights and duties even if they differ in race, language or religion. - 2- The defence of the country, its territory, the unity of its people and the preservation of social peace are sacred duty of every Jordanian.
-(1) - 3- The State shall ensure work and education within the limits of its possibilities, and shall ensure tranquility and equal opportunities to all Jordanians.
+- The defence of the country, its territory, the unity of its people and the preservation of social peace are sacred duty of every Jordanian. - The State shall ensure work and education within the limits of its possibilities, and shall ensure tranquility and equal opportunities to all Jordanians. - The family is the basis of society the core of which shall be religion, morals and patriotism; the law shall preserve its legitimate entity and strengthen its ties and values. - The law shall protect motherhood, childhood and the old-aged; and shall avail care for the youngsters and those with disabilities and protect them against abuse and exploitation.